boxyhq/jackson-remix-auth/README.md

 # Remix Demo App with SAML Auth

-This demo shows how to use [BoxyHQSAMLStrategy](https://www.npmjs.com/package/@boxyhq/remix-auth-saml) to integrate SAML login into any remix application.
+This demo shows how to use [BoxyHQSSOStrategy](https://www.npmjs.com/package/@boxyhq/remix-auth-sso) to integrate Single Sign-On (SSO) into any remix application.

-Two different SAML Service Provider setups are shown in this demo
+Two different SSO Service Provider setups are shown in this demo

-1. With a [hosted](#boxyhq-saml-service-provider) SAML Service Provider
+1. With a [hosted](#hosted-sso-service-provider) SSO Service Provider.
-2. With the SAML Service Provider functionality [embedded](#embed-saml-service-provider) within the remix app using resource routes.
+2. With the SAML Service Provider functionality [embedded](#embedded-sso-service-provider) within the remix app using resource routes.

-## Hosted SAML Service Provider
+## Hosted SSO Service Provider

-This uses a [hosted demo instance](https://jackson-demo.boxyhq.com) of [jackson](https://github.com/boxyhq/jackson) as the SAML Service Provider.
+This uses a [hosted demo instance](https://jackson-demo.boxyhq.com) of [jackson](https://github.com/boxyhq/jackson) as the SSO Service Provider.
 Tenant and product config is already set up for [Mock SAML Provider](https://mocksaml.com).

-## Embedded SAML Service Provider
+## Embedded SSO Service Provider

 This uses the [jackson npm package](https://www.npmjs.com/package/@boxyhq/saml-jackson) which provides all the bare bones of SAML.
-See `JacksonProvider` in [auth.jackson.server.ts](app/auth.jackson.server.ts#L32) where the SAML controllers `{ connectionAPIController, oauthController }` are exposed.
-The resource routes for SAML flow are added in [app/routes/api](app/routes/api).
+See `JacksonProvider` in [auth.jackson.server.ts](app/auth.jackson.server.ts#L42) where the SSO controllers `{ connectionAPIController, oauthController }` are exposed.
+The resource routes for SSO flow are added in [app/routes/api](app/routes/api).
 You'll also need to [setup](app/auth.jackson.server.ts#L18) a database for this.
 More info on the SAML SP options at https://boxyhq.com/docs/jackson/deploy/env-variables.

 Once the app is running [configure](https://boxyhq.com/docs/jackson/sso-flow/#21-add-connection) a SAML IdP as shown below

 <details>
-<summary>Below adds a SAML IdP config for https://mocksaml.com</summary>
+<summary>Below adds a SAML IdP connection for https://mocksaml.com</summary>
 <pre>
 curl --location --request POST 'http://localhost:3366/api/v1/connections' \
 --header 'Authorization: Api-Key <API Key>' \